WSI-Services/bash-util-lib/docs/DEVELOPMENT.md

 - **All Files** &mdash; All tracked files
 - **Library Scripts** &mdash; All scripts in `src` directory
 - **Unit Tests** &mdash; Unit test scripts in the `tests` directory

+After generating the coverage report (the first time) in the Docker container, run the `coverage-permissions` [BKPG command](#bpkg-commands), to correct permissions assigned to the report files at creation.
+Subsequent updates to the coverage report don't require permission correction.

 ---